A 7-Part Overview To Help You Fix Yellow Toenails

 Aging may be a natural reason that toenails and fingernails turn yellow.
 As people age, their toenails grow thicker, and the shape tends to change; the color can also change to yellow.
 Those who are aging will notice that there is more yellow to their toenails.

 If nails are painted often with red or orange polish, they may also discolor.
 Consider taking a break from nail polish.
 This should make the yellow go away after some time.

 Fungus Nail Infections

 Another common cause of yellow toenails is a fungus infection that attacks the nails.
 It's called onychomycosis, and it's more common in adults than in children.
 It can turn the toenail yellow, and there may also be white patches, yellow spots, or the nail may even turn black.
 Many people are prone to getting yellow toenails from infection and fungus.
-If you have poor circulation in the legs due to diabetes, autoimmune disorders, foot disorders or even peripheral vascular disease, it may be the cause of yellow toenails.
+If you have poor circulation in the legs due to diabetes, autoimmune disorders, foot disorders, or even peripheral vascular disease, it may be the cause of yellow toenails.

-Fungus infections are caused typically by dermatophytes, these eat the keratin to grow.
+Fungus infections are caused typically by dermatophytes; these eat the keratin to grow.
 Keratin is found in your nails and skin.
-Per the American Family Physician, onychomycosis happens in approximately 10 percent of adults and as they age the risk increases.
-Nearly half of the people over 70 years old have a nail infection from fungus.
+Per the American Family Physician, onychomycosis happens in approximately ten percent of adults, and as they age, the risk increases.
+Nearly half of the people over 70 years old have a nail infection from a fungus.
 Athletes and those who spend time in hot and moist conditions can easily get foot infections, too.

 Prevention And Home Remedies For Yellow Toenails

 Typically, yellow toenails are very treatable.
 There are many medications that doctors can prescribe, and there are home remedies to help alleviate them or reduce yellowing.
 Your doctor will recommend a treatment, depending on the cause of yellow toenails.
 For example, if you have a fungus infection, you'll be prescribed an antifungal medication.
 One of these is a ciclopirox (8% solution) that you apply just like nail polish; it's quick and easy to apply and works very well to treat yellow toenails.